-- (1) Salary, for the purposes of the above Summary Compensation Table, includes all earnings related to base salary paid to the Named Executive during the reporting year. - (2) Share-Based Awards consist of RSUs granted under the Omnibus Incentive Plan for 2022 (and the Incentive Share Plan in all prior years).
+(1) Salary, for the purposes of the above Summary Compensation Table, includes all earnings related to base salary paid to the Named Executive during the reporting year.

+(2) Share-Based Awards consist of RSUs granted under the Omnibus Incentive Plan for 2022 and 2023 (and the Incentive Share Plan in 2021).
 The fair value of RSUs granted is estimated based on the grant date based on the closing price of the Corporation's Shares on the TSXV on the day prior to the grant date.
 For a description of the terms of the Omnibus Incentive Plan, see detail provided in the section entitled "Omnibus Incentive Plan".
-For a description of the Incentive Share Plan, see detail provided in Schedule D Description of the Incentive Share Plan. - (3) Option Based Awards consist of Options granted pursuant to the Omnibus Incentive Plan for 2022 (and the Option Plan in all prior years).
+For a description of the Incentive Share Plan, see detail provided in Schedule D - Description of the Incentive Share Plan.
+The value of share-based awards excludes dividend equivalent grants.

+(3) Option Based Awards consist of Options granted pursuant to the Omnibus Incentive Plan for 2022 and 2023 (and the Option Plan in 2021).
 The fair value of Options granted is estimated based on the grant date using the Black-Scholes option-pricing model.
 For a description of the terms of the Omnibus Incentive Plan, see details provided in in the section entitled "Omnibus Incentive Plan".
-For a description of the terms of the Option Plan, see details provided in Schedule C Description of the Option Plan. - (4) Amounts relate to cash bonuses awarded in the year to the Named Executives under the Corporation's STIP.
-See discussion above. - (5) The value in the column titled "All Other Compensation" includes all other compensation not reported in any other column of the table for each of the Named Executives and includes certain taxable benefits including but not limited to savings plans, parking, life insurance premiums, health spending account and fitness reimbursements, and additional health insurance plans.
+For a description of the terms of the Option Plan, see details provided in Schedule C - Description of the Option Plan.

+(4) Amounts relate to cash bonuses awarded in the year to the Named Executives under the Corporation's STIP.
+See discussion above.

+(5) The value in the column titled "All Other Compensation" includes all other compensation not reported in any other column of the table for each of the Named Executives and includes certain taxable benefits including but not limited to savings plans, parking, life insurance premiums, health spending account and fitness reimbursements, and additional health insurance plans.
 Amounts included in "All Other Compensation" are typically available to all employees, other than the additional health insurance plan for Mr. Ruttan and parking for each of Mr. Ruttan and Ms. Howard.
 The aggregate of such benefits is less than 10% of each of Mr. Ruttan's and Ms. Howard's respective salaries and has been included in the "All Other Compensation" column above.
-All Other Compensation also includes the value of dividends declared in 2022 and 2021 on RSUs outstanding under the Incentive Share Plan at each dividend record date (2022: Mr. Ruttan \$69,270, Ms. Howard \$29,775, Mr. Audet \$28,873, 2021: Mr. Ruttan \$20,151; Ms. Howard -\$8,722; Mr. Audet \$8,572).
-As the Corporation had reached the maximum limit of the Incentive Share Plan, the Corporation was not able to issue additional RSUs in respect of such dividends and the dividend equivalent amounts on RSUs granted under the predecessor Incentive Share Plan shall be paid in cash on the future exercise of the associated RSUs. - (6) Mr. Audet was appointed to the position of Vice President, Asset Management on August 12, 2020.
-Prior thereto, he held various positions with the Corporation, including, most recently, Operations Director.
+All Other Compensation also includes the value of dividends declared on RSUs outstanding under the predecessor Incentive Share Plan at each dividend record date (2023: Mr. Ruttan - \$111,842, Ms. Howard - \$49,876, Mr. Audet - \$48,364; 2022: Mr. Ruttan - \$69,270, Ms. Howard - \$29,775, Mr. Audet - \$28,873, 2021: Mr. Ruttan - \$20,151; Ms. Howard - \$8,722; Mr. Audet - \$8,572).
+As the Corporation had reached the maximum limit of the Incentive Share Plan, the Corporation was not able to issue additional RSUs in respect of such dividends and the dividend equivalent amounts on RSUs granted under the predecessor Incentive Share Plan shall be paid in cash on the future exercise of the associated RSUs.